New Ostomate Information/Overview

 Warming the skin barrier and barrier rings next to your skin for a minute or so prior to putting them on.
 This activates the polymers (which then flow onto the skin filling creased and crevices) and tackifers (the adhesives that provide the stickiness) in the skin barrier.
 The moldable barriers may not need warming.
 Skin barriers also need gentle mechanical pressure applied after placed on the skin using your hand and possibly an ostomy belt.

-Having clean skin—make sure to clean off old adhesive by using an adhesive remover, rinse off any soaps used, no oily products/ointments on the peristomal skin.
+Having clean skin—make sure to clean off old adhesive by using an adhesive remover, rinse off any soaps used, no oily products/ointments on the peristomal skin that will cause adherence issues.

-Use of hydrocolloid flange extenders (semi-circle in shape) that go over the edge of the skin barrier backing thus giving extended support to help increase the wear time of the appliance system.
+Use of hydrocolloid flange extenders (semi-circle or straight in shape) that go over the edge of the skin barrier backing thus giving extended support to help increase the wear time of the appliance system.

 Ostomates can develop this problem when the muscle around the stoma is weak and allows loops of bowel to push up next to the stoma under the skin.
 It is a defect in the muscle/fascia.
 A hernia may look like a hump, bulge, or flat area around the stoma.